 Chinese New Year Red Envelopes

-It is said that there is Sui (祟 suì) in ancient times besides Monster Nian.
+It is said that there was a beast called Sui (祟 suì) in ancient times besides Monster Nian.
 Sui would come out and pat sleeping children's heads on every Chinese New Year's Eve.
 The child who was patted by Sui would be scared and have a high fever.

-In order to prevent against the touch of Sui, people in the past did not dare to sleep on Chinese New Year's Eve, this behavior is called 守祟 shǒu suì (stay up entire night for Sui).
+In order to prevent the touch of Sui, people in the past did not dare to sleep on Chinese New Year's Eve, this behavior is called 守祟 shǒu suì (staying up the entire night for Sui).

 The lucky money is called Ya Sui Qian (压岁钱 yā suì qián), which evolved from the homophone "压祟钱" (meaning "money to put pressure on Sui").

 In addition to the Chinese New Year, Chinese people also give red envelopes as gifts for other special occasions like weddings, birthdays, funerals, house-moving, or beginning school.

 How Much Money Should You Put in a Red Envelope?

 There are no set rules for the amount of lucky money wrapped in the red envelopes.
 It generally depends on your income.
 Whole numbers or traditional lucky numbers (such as 6 and 8) are favored.There is a widespread tradition that luck money should not be given in fours, such as in 40, 400, and 444, as the pronunciation of the word four (四 sì) is the same as the word death (死 sǐ) which definitely should be avoided during the New Year.